Robinhood-700/imageToVHDLmodule/README.md

 * Use a python virtual enviroment to avoid any dependency trouble.
 # TODO
 1. Check image size before execution.
-2. Downscale images that are too big.
+2. Downscale images that are too big.(?)
 3. More options when creating the module (component name, architecture name, output options...)
 4. Help and examples
+5. Lots of output options
+6. Option to create preview file or not